Fletcher-class destroyer

-The Fletcher class was a class of destroyers built by the United States during World War II.
-The class was designed in 1939, as a result of dissatisfaction with the earlier destroyer leader types of the and classes.
+The Fletcher class is a class of destroyers built by the United States during World War II.
+The class was designed in 1939 as a result of dissatisfaction with the earlier destroyer leader types of the and classes.
 Some went on to serve during the Korean War and into the Vietnam War.

-The United States Navy commissioned 175 Fletcher-class destroyers between 1942 and 1944, more than any other destroyer class, and the design was generally regarded as highly successful.
-The Fletchers had a design speed of 38 kn and a principal armament of five 5 in guns in single mounts with ten 21 in torpedo tubes in two quintuple centerline mounts.
+The United States Navy (USN) commissioned 175 Fletcher-class destroyers between 1942 and 1944, more than any other destroyer class, and the design was generally regarded as highly successful.
+The Fletcher ships had a design speed of 38 kn and a principal armament of five 5 in guns in single mounts with 10 21 in torpedo tubes in two quintuple centerline mounts.
 The and classes were Fletcher derivatives.

-The long-range Fletcher-class ships performed every task asked of a destroyer, from anti-submarine warfare and anti-aircraft warfare to surface action.
+The long-range Fletcher-class ships performed every task asked of a destroyer, from antisubmarine and antiaircraft warfare to surface action.
 They could cover the vast distances required by fleet actions in the Pacific and served almost exclusively in the Pacific Theater of Operations during World War II, during which they accounted for 29 Imperial Japanese Navy submarines sunk.
-In a massive effort, the Fletchers were built by shipyards across the United States, and, after World War II ended, 11 were sold to countries that they had been built to fight against: Italy, Germany, and Japan, as well as other countries, where they had even longer, distinguished careers.
-Three have been preserved as museum ships in the U.S. and one in Greece.
+In a massive effort, the Fletcher-class ships were built by shipyards across the United States, and after World War II ended, 11 were sold to countries that they had been built to fight against: Italy, Germany, and Japan, as well as other countries, where they had even longer, distinguished careers.
+Three in the U.S. and one in Greece have been preserved as museum ships.

 Description

 The Fletcher class (named for Admiral Frank F. Fletcher, Medal of Honor recipient) was the largest destroyer class ordered.
 It was also one of the most successful and popular with their crews.
-Compared to earlier classes built for the United States Navy, the Fletchers carried a significant increase in lethal firepower, including anti-aircraft (AA) weapons and increased armor plating; this contributed to greater displacement and overall weight and height increase.
-Their flush deck construction added structural strength; however, it did make them cramped, as less crew space was available below decks compared with a raised forecastle.
+Compared to earlier classes built for the USN, the Fletcher ships carried a significant increase in lethal firepower, including antiaircraft (AA) weapons and increased armor plating; this contributed to greater displacement and overall weight and height increase.
+Their flush deck construction added structural strength, but it did make them cramped, as less crew space was available below decks compared with a raised forecastle.